kwur/new-kwur-site/_posts/2008-01-22-album-review-dengue-fever-venus-on-earth.md

 ---
 <div class="pf-content">
   <p>
     You will certainly not hear anything like this all year, an eclectic mix of Ethiopian jazz and Cambodian rock.
-Unfortunately, for all its novelty, this album just lacks energy and is hampered by terrible lyrics (&#8220;It&#8217;s 4 AM, I check my email&#8221;).
+Unfortunately, for all its novelty, this album just lacks energy and is hampered by terrible lyrics (“It’s 4 AM, I check my email”).
 Thankfully, the lead singer could sing the stupid out of George W Bush, and the band is skilled, which almost saves the album, but not quite.
   </p>

   <p>
-    Play: 2, 4, 6, 8, 10+++ (GORGEOUS ballad), 11++ (Rock &#8216;n roll!)
+    Play: 2, 4, 6, 8, 10+++ (GORGEOUS ballad), 11++ (Rock ‘n roll!)
   </p>
 </div>